Baguette365/space-invaders-numworks/README.md

   - and you need to have default library of python 3.x

-on the numworks website https://my.numworks.com/python/baguette-berladin/spaice_invadeurs [these 130 lgine of code was entierly writen on the numworks calculator]
+on the numworks website https://my.numworks.com/python/baguette-berladin/spaice_invadeurs [these 130 line of code was entierly writen on the numworks calculator]